 Make it shorter: You can just do Chuck Wagon as a loop which is just over 5 miles.

 Make it harder: Canyon of Fools is a really cool trail that isn’t overly technical and it has a lot of fun and flow.
 You can opt to descend Canyon of Fools from Mescal, but you will miss out on some great riding on Aerie (Lower) and Dawa.

 Sedona Mountain Bike Park

 The Sedona Mountain Bike Park is a great place to hone your skills and work on fitness if you’re just getting into mountain biking.
-Its got several flow lines to work on cornering, a beginner jump line if you want to practice getting air, a pump track, and more.
+It has several flow lines to work on cornering, a beginner jump line if you want to practice getting air, a pump track, and more.

-Sedona Mountain Bike Rentals, instruction, & Camps
+Rentals, Instruction, & Camps

 Whether you’re just testing out the wonderful waters of mountain biking and don’t yet have your own set of two wheels or you left your bike at home, there are a handful of places in Sedona that rent mountain bikes.